gregives/gregives.co.uk/contents/blog/optimising-the-fonts-on-my-website.md

 The unicodes specify which characters we want to keep in our first stage font file.
 Google Fonts seems to use a sensible default for their 'Latin' fonts, so I stuck with that.
 If you want to have more control over which unicodes you include, [glyphhanger](https://github.com/filamentgroup/glyphhanger) seems like a great tool which can actually analyse your website to see which unicode ranges are used.

+Subsetting my new display font brought my first stage fonts down to **only 12.0kB** in size!
+That's a reduction of a whopping **133kB** on some pages, compared to the seven web fonts I was previously loading.

 :::aside
 Remember to generate your fonts in WOFF format as well as WOFF 2 for [the best browser support](https://caniuse.com/#feat=woff).
+Just specify `--flavor=woff` and make sure your `output-file` has a `.woff` extension.
 :::

 #### Second Stage Font